qubhq/frontend-interview-question/README.md

 **Problem**: The CSS has multiple layout issues that make the interface look broken and unprofessional.

 **Issues to Fix**:
-1. **Navigation Layout**: Category navigation should be properly aligned using flexbox
+1. **Navigation Layout**: Category navigation should be properly aligned
 2. **Controls Layout**: Search and filter controls should be side-by-side, not stacked
-3. **Task Card Layout**: Task cards should use flexbox for proper content/action alignment
+3. **Task Card Layout**: Task cards should properly align content and actions
 4. **Responsive Issues**: Mobile layout should work correctly

 **What You Need to Do**:
-- Fix the `.category-nav` to use proper flexbox layout
+- Fix the `.category-nav` to use proper layout alignment
 - Fix the `.task-controls` to display search and filter side-by-side
 - Fix the `.task-card` to properly align content and actions
 - Ensure responsive design works on mobile devices

 **💡 Tips**:
-- Use `display: flex` and `justify-content` properties
+- Consider modern CSS layout techniques for alignment
 - Check the browser's developer tools to see how elements are currently positioned
 - Test on different screen sizes